The Mass Gap Approach to QCD: Transversity of the full gluon self-energy

-Concluding, a few remarks are in order.
-From our analysis one can conclude that not loosing generality we can omit the quark degrees of freedom in what follows and investigate only the purely Yang\,-\,Mills (YM) part of QCD.
-We have discussed in detail some important aspects of the color gauge structure of the gluon Swinger\,--\,Dyson equation in Yang\,-\,Mills gauge theory, but without any use of the perturbation theory.
-Also, in obtaining these results no regularization scheme (preserving or not gauge invariance) has been used.
+Concluding, a few more remarks are in order.
+From our analysis one can decide that not losing generality we can omit the quark degrees of freedom below and investigate only the purely YM part of QCD.
+We have discussed in detail some important aspects of the color gauge structure of the gluon SD equation in the YM gauge theory, but without any use of the PT.
+In obtaining these results no specific regularization schemes (preserving or not gauge invariance) has been used.
 No special gauge choice and no any truncations/approximations/assumptions have been made either.
-Only analytic derivations have been done, such as the decomposition into the independent tensor structures, the subtractions, which are equivalent to adding zeros, etc.~\cite{9}.
+Only analytic derivations have been done, such as the decomposition into the independent tensor structures, the subtractions, etc. We have shown in the most general and unique way that the gauge symmetries of the QCD Lagrangian and its ground state are not the same, indeed.